Gino Minutelli

-Gino Michael Minutelli (born May 23, 1964) is a retired Major League Baseball pitcher.
+Gino Michael Minutelli (born May 23, 1964) is an American former Major League Baseball pitcher.
 He played three seasons at the major league level for the Cincinnati Reds and San Francisco Giants.
 He was signed by the Reds as an amateur free agent in 1982.
-Minutelli played his first professional season with Class-A (Short Season) Tri-City Triplets in 1985, and his last with the Atlanta Braves' Triple-A Richmond Braves in 1995.Married Pamela Hartman in 1992, they have 4 kids together and 2 grandkids, Adrien Diego and Nico Nash.
+Minutelli played his first professional season with Class-A (Short Season) Tri-City Triplets in 1985, and his last with the Atlanta Braves' Triple-A Richmond Braves in 1995.

 Early life

 Gino was born May 23, 1964, in Wilmington, Delaware.
-He attended Sweetwater High School (National City, CA), and college at Southwestern College.
+He attended Sweetwater High School (National City, California), and college at Southwestern College.
 He played at the Major League for the Cincinnati Reds for the first time in 1990 His last game was on September 9, 1993, for the San Francisco Giants.